 - Optional Toppers- Check out all the awesome topper suggestions below.

-How to Make Slow Cooker Vegetarian Chili
+How to Make Veggie Chili

 I adore making this veggie chili in my crockpot.
 It is so easy to just set it and forget it and this cooking method requires the least amount of steps.
 Of course if you do not have a slow cooker, or you are short on time I have included stove top and Instant Pot cooking instructions as well.
-The crockpot option is also great for tailgates, parties or potlucks!
-All methods will yield tasty vegetarian chili, and it really if just what you have access to and your personal preferences.
+The crockpot option is also great for tailgates, parties or potlucks.
+All methods will yield tasty chili, and it really if just what you have access to and your personal preferences.

 - Roughly chop fresh vegetables (I suggest using carrots, mushrooms, onion and a red bell pepper) and measure out all of your ingredients.